-Asperger syndrome (AS) and High Functioning Autism (HFA) are forms of Autism which is a lifelong condition that affects how a person makes sense of the world, processes information and relates to and communicates with others.
+Autism is a lifelong condition that affects how a person makes sense of the world, processes information and relates to and communicates with others.

-AS and HFA are hidden conditions which means that you can’t tell that someone has them from their outward appearance.
-The condition is known as a ‘spectrum condition’ as it affects people in different ways and there can be great variation in their support needs.
-People with AS and HFA can often have above average intelligence.
+Autism is a hidden condition which means that you can’t tell if someone is autistic from their outward appearance.
+The condition is known as a ‘spectrum condition’ as it affects people in different ways and to varying degrees.
+Autistic people can often have above average intelligence.

-Some individuals with the conditions reach adulthood without a diagnosis or their needs being met, as AS and HFA do not fit neatly into any category of Statutory Service Provision.
+Many individuals with the condition reach adulthood without a diagnosis or their needs being met, since autism does not fit neatly into any category of Statutory Service Provision.

 - Social communication difficulties